-In 1961, Indian tribes became eligible for assistance

-under programs operated by HUD.
-HUD regional offices administered programs to tribes in their areas.
+In 1961, indigenous tribes became eligible for assistance under programs operated by HUD.
+Regional HUD offices administered programs to tribes in their areas.
 By the mid-1970s, HUD had created Offices of Indian Programs in Denver and in San Francisco to exclusively administer Indian housing programs.
 Finally, in 1992, legislation created the current administering entity, the Office of Native American Programs.

-NAHASDA was enacted in 1996 and consolidated multiple federal housing assistance programs into a single block grant for Indian tribes or tribally designated housing entities to provide affordable housing for low income families residing on reservations and tribal areas.
-Although the enactment of NAHASDA provided permanent dedicated funding to tribal housing programs, it also restricted tribes from accessing many other HUD programs.
+Although the enactment of NAHASDA in 1996 provided permanent dedicated funding to tribal housing programs, it also restricted tribes from accessing many other HUD programs.
 However, one program that has remained separate and accessible to tribes is the Native American Housing Loan Guarantee Program, better known as the Section 184 program.
-A relatively new non-NAHASDA resource, launched in October 2015, is the demonstration Tribal HUD-VA Supportive Housing Program (HUD-VASH), which provides rental vouchers and supportive services to Native American veterans in a limited number of tribes.
+A relatively new non-NAHASDA resource, launched in October 2015, is the demonstration Tribal HUD-VA Supportive Housing Program (HUD-VASH), which provides rental vouchers and supportive services to Native American veterans in a limited number of tribal communities.

-The face of housing in Native American communities is as diverse as the communities served, and located in more than 30 states.
-Overcrowding, poverty, unemployment, low household incomes, a rapidly increasing population, and lack of infrastructure are just some of the challenges that vex American Indians, Alaska Natives, and native Hawaiian communities.
-According to an extensive study of American Indian and Alaska Native (AIAN) housing conditions released by HUD in early 2017, some 6% of AIAN homes located in tribal areas had inadequate plumbing, 12% had heating deficiencies, and 16% were overcrowded, while nationwide only 1-2%of homes suffered each of these conditions.
-At the same time.
-38% of AIAN households were cost burdened (paying more than 30% of income for housing), compared to 36% nationally.
-The study also confirmed that homelessness in Indian Country generally manifests as overcrowding: researchers estimated that 42,000-85,000 people in tribal areas were staying with friends or relatives because they had no place of their own.
-To address the issues of overcrowded and substandard homes, the HUD study estimated that 68,000 new units were needed across Indian Country.
+The face of housing in Native American communities is as diverse as the communities served and located in more than 30 states.
+Overcrowding, poverty, unemployment, low household incomes, a rapidly increasing population, and lack of infrastructure are just some of the challenges that vex American Natives, Alaska Natives, and Native Hawaiian communities.
+According to an extensive study of American Indian and Alaska Native (AIAN) housing conditions released by HUD in early 2017, some 6% of AIAN homes located in tribal areas had inadequate plumbing, 12% had heating deficiencies, and 16% were overcrowded, while nationwide only 1-2% of homes suffered each of these conditions.
+At the same time, 38% of AIAN households were cost burdened (paying more than 30% of income for housing), compared to 36% nationally.
+The study also confirmed that homelessness in tribal areas generally manifests as overcrowding: researchers estimated that 42,000-85,000 people in Native American communities were staying with friends or relatives because they had no place of their own.
+To address the issues of overcrowded and substandard homes, the HUD study estimated that 68,000 new units were needed.

-HUD's study found that NAHASDA's block grant program works well, with tribes able to use the funds effectively.
-It noted, however, that funding levels have not been adjusted for inflation over time, so, while funding has remained steady from year to year, the purchasing power of the IHBG has been reduced by about a 1/3 since the enactment of NAHASDA.
+HUD's study also found that NAHASDA's block grant program works well, and tribes are able to use the funds effectively.
+It noted, however, that funding levels have not been adjusted for inflation over time, so while funding has remained steady from year to year, the purchasing power of the IHBG has been reduced by about a 1/3 since the enactment of NAHASDA.